docarray/docarray/docs/user_guide/storing/index_elastic.md

 print(f'number of docs in the index: {doc_index.num_docs()}')
 ```

-## Vector Search
+## Vector search

 The `.find()` method is used to find the nearest neighbors of a vector.

 You need to specify the `search_field` that is used when performing the vector search.
-This is the field that serves as the basis of comparison between your query and indexed Documents.
+This is the field that serves as the basis of comparison between your query and indexed documents.

 You can use the `limit` argument to configure how many documents to return.